Hybrid Localized Spectral Decomposition for multiscale problems: Hybrid Localized Finite Elements

 and similarly to the fourth equation of~\eqref{e:mc3}, we obtain $u_h^{0,j}$ by

 and as in~\eqref{e:lambdadef} we have defined

-A fundamental difference between our discretization and some multiscale mixed finite elements methods such as the ones in ~\cites{MR2306414,MR2831590} is that here we avoid solving a saddle point problem by computing $\lambda_h^{0,j}=\lambda^0$ using the first equation of~\eqref{e:mc3}, while there the equation~\eqref{e:tlrmjeqtn} is extended to the whole space $\Lambda^0\oplus\LTRM$ and solved together with an equation for $u_h^{0,j}$. \begin{theorem} Let $u_h$ and $u_h^j$ be defined by~\eqref{disp-stress2} and~\eqref{e:uhjdef}.
-Then there exists a constant $c$ such that
+A fundamental difference between our discretization and some multiscale mixed finite elements methods such as the ones in ~\cites{MR2306414,MR2831590} is that here we avoid solving a saddle point problem by computing $\lambda_h^{0,j}=\lambda^0$ using the first equation of~\eqref{e:mc3}, while there the equation~\eqref{e:tlrmjeqtn} is extended to the whole space $\Lambda^0\oplus\LTRM$ and solved together with an equation for $u_h^{0,j}$.